ccampbell/luna-testing/README.md

 ### Asynchronous tests

 In addition to regular test functions, Luna also supports tests that run asynchronously.
-Rather than try to force any magical syntax on you, to run an asynchronous function all you have to do is define the function as `async` and make sure it returns a promise:
+Rather than try to force any magical syntax on you, to run an asynchronous function all you have to do is define the function as `async`:

 ```javascript
 export async function testAsyncCode(t) {